 1. **Morning check:** open our [visibility forecast](https://isfujivisible.com/#visibility-forecast).

-2. **Confirm haze:** if relative humidity is low and PM2.5 is not elevated on our [weather forecast](https://isfujivisible.com/#weather-forecast), odds improve.
+2. **Confirm haze:** if relative humidity is low on our [weather forecast](https://isfujivisible.com/#weather-forecast), odds improve.
+A sunny forecast alone is not enough: [weather and visibility are different things](/blog/fuji-weather-vs-fuji-visibility).

 3. **Wind clue:** post-front **north to northwest** winds often bring clearer air.